Central Park, Armidale: Heritage listing

 Central Park is of local heritage significance for its strong and demonstrated association with Charles Moore who, for over 48 years was Director of the Botanic Gardens, Sydney.
 Moore founded the State Nursery (Campbelltown) which, in dispatching trees all over NSW, was instrumental in the horticultural development of public spaces throughout NSW.
-Central Park is also associated with Dr Lional Gilbert, a nationally known botanical scholar and teacher long resident in New England.
+Central Park is also associated with Lional Gilbert, a nationally known botanical scholar and teacher long resident in New England.

 The place is important in demonstrating aesthetic characteristics and/or a high degree of creative or technical achievement in New South Wales.

 Central Park is of state heritage significance in embracing an intact layout and key High Victorian design elements.
 In its interaction with the important ecclesiastical buildings situated nearby, it is of local heritage significance as Armidale's de facto town square.

 The place has potential to yield information that will contribute to an understanding of the cultural or natural history of New South Wales.

 Central Park has local heritage significance for its potential to provide information as to nineteenth century relationships between regional NSW communities and major metropolitan plant nurseries, particularly the State Nursery (Campbelltown), an instrumentality of the former Botanic Garden, Sydney.

 The place possesses uncommon, rare or endangered aspects of the cultural or natural history of New South Wales.

 Central Park is of state heritage significance in possessing what has been assessed as one of the finest collections of conifers in regional NSW, making it an important reference site for that type of tree.
 It is also of state heritage significance in containing nationally rare trees such as the Lucombe oak and Southern live oak and a representative array of other conifers and Northern Hemisphere woodland tree species.
 Central Park is also of state heritage significance for two of its war memorials.
 The war memorial band rotunda is the only one in NSW, and potentially in Australia, built solely in commemoration of the South African War (Boer War).
 The Great War memorial fountain is, likewise, the only one in NSW, and potentially in Australia, built solely in commemoration of that conflict.

 The place is important in demonstrating the principal characteristics of a class of cultural or natural places/environments in New South Wales.

 Central Park is of state heritage significance as an outstanding example in NSW of a remarkably intact High Victorian formal town park demonstrating many of the key elements of its type while enjoying a symbiotic relationship with important ecclesiastical, fraternal and residential buildings, some of which are of state heritage significance.